marioalmonte/accessitrans-aria/README.md

 * **Debug Mode**: Enables detailed event logging (stored in wp-content/debug-aria-wpml.log)
 * **Capture for Admins Only**: Only processes full capture when an admin is logged in

+## Internationalization

+Version 2.0.2 introduces internationalization support, making the plugin ready for translation into multiple languages.
+The translation files should be placed in the `/languages` directory.

 ## Contributions

 Contributions are welcome.
 If you want to improve this plugin: